maucejo/slydekit/src/slydekit-outline.typ

   let all-sections = query(heading.where(level: section-level, outlined: true))

-  // Same toggle logic as mini-slides: "auto" -> shows only sections from the same zone (appendix/main) as 'it' true   -> merges everything into a single table of contents, main and appendix sections combined false  -> never displays appendices let is-appendix-visible(s) = {
+  // Same toggle logic as mini-slides: auto -> shows only sections from the same zone (appendix/main) as 'it' true   -> merges everything into a single table of contents, main and appendix sections combined false  -> never displays appendices let is-appendix-visible(s) = {
     let s-is-appendix = sk-states.appendix.at(s.location())
-    if display-appendix == "auto" or display-appendix == auto {
+    if display-appendix == auto {
       s-is-appendix == current-is-appendix
     } else if display-appendix == true {
       true